Why I invite you to give Animal Flow Movement a go

 - Strengthening left and right cortex by practicing cross-lateral movement, allowing increased communication between the two sides of the brain and enhancing learning

 All movement and forms of exercise influence the brain, cardio-respiratory system and central nervous system to some degree.
-Complex movements that involve changes of orientation to the brain, balance, co-ordination, the need for you to engage with the process of learning, and some level of cardiovascular stimulation have been shown to encourage BDNF (brain derived neurotrophic factor), which is a protein that acts on certain neurons in the central and peripheral nervous system, supporting the survival of existing neurons and encouraging the growth and differentiation of new neurons and synapses.
+Complex movements that involve changes of orientation, balance, co-ordination, the need for you to engage with the process of learning, and some level of cardiovascular stimulation have been shown to encourage BDNF (brain derived neurotrophic factor).
+BDNF is a protein that acts on certain neurons in the central and peripheral nervous system, supporting the survival of existing neurons and encouraging the growth and differentiation of new neurons (brain cells) and synapses (connections between brain cells).
 Within the brain, BDNF is active in areas vital to learning, memory and higher thinking, although it is also expressed in other areas.

-Increased neurogenesis (the growth and development of neuronal tissue) is related to connectivity within the brain, where we have synapses, which are the mechanism through which neurons communicate with each other.
-‘Synaptogenesis’ has been proven to be increased through learning complex movement.
+‘Synaptogenesis’ is the term given to new connections between brain cells, and has been proven to be increased through learning complex movement.
 When the density as well as the frequency of synaptic communication is increased, you are increasing how well the brain can communicate with itself.
 One can expect improved memory, cognition, spatial learning, coordination and attention as a result of considering the brain and central nervous system’s role in our overall function.

 And the why…